BrianGuo/MichelsonExecutionEngine/README.md

 - build guide (add to this readme?)
 - include license in comments on all files
 - include mli files for most interfaces
+- Bigmap diff taken out of execution (I think this implies that storage to maps doesn't work)

+## Optional Desirables

+- Converting ocaml arguments to parameters
+- Easier way to pass in arguments instead of current verbose way
+    - desirable way is "with \_" function (i.e. with_self self, with_currency currency)